 Furthermore, student intakes are becoming increasingly diverse in terms of ages, ethnicity and experience.
 A diverse workforce is vital for a sector that has relationship work at its heart.
 There are, however, significant imbalances in gender, with women accounting for 3 in every 4 new students.

 We also find JNC qualification programmes offer extra support to students, and are becoming increasingly multi-disciplinary in their content to reflect the changing contexts that youth work sits within.

 This gives students the best opportunities for future employment, and reflects the fact that graduates are increasingly finding employment in other sectors due the ability of youth work to achieve best results with children and young people where other methods may not.
 It is testament to the courses that over the last 4 years, only 1 out of 1,300 graduate that we have the data for has been unemployed following graduation from a JNC validated course.

 Overall then, there is much positivity and solid base from which to build upon.
 The National Youth Agency looks forward to securing future investments to instil a broader renewal of youth work.

-Please click the front cover below to download the 2017/18 Annual Monitoring Report
+Please click below to download the 2017/18 Annual Monitoring Report